Palermo, Buenos Aires: Palermo Chico y Barrio Parque

 The most upmarket part of Palermo, "Palermo Chico" ("Small" or "Exclusive" Palermo), is on Palermo's north-eastern edge, across Figueroa Alcorta Avenue and between San Martín de Tours and Tagle streets.
 Neighboring "Barrio Parque" is strictly a residential area, laid out in winding streets by Carlos Thays; many of the wealthy and famous own homes in this section, which also includes numerous embassies and the San Martín National Institute.
 It was once an area full of splendid mansions set in broad private parks; many have been demolished by developers.
 The quarter nevertheless remains one of the wealthiest in the city, home to luxury condominium and apartment developments, the largest of which is currently the Le Parc Figueroa Alcorta towers.
 MALBA, the Museum of Latin American Art in Buenos Aires, is located next door between Barrio Parque and the Paseo Alcorta shopping center.

 Palermo Norte, Alto Palermo y Villa Freud

 Alto Palermo is downtown Palermo, the main shopping area and transport hub around Santa Fe Avenue.
-Centered on Las Heras Park and the Alto Palermo Shopping Center, this section is the easternmost edge of Palermo and borders the Recoleta section known as Barrio Norte.
+Centered on Las Heras Park and the Alto Palermo Shopping Mall, this section is the easternmost edge of Palermo and borders the Recoleta section known as Barrio Norte.
 Palermo Norte is located along Libertador Avenue to the northwest of Palermo Chico, and the site of landmarks such as the Argentine Automobile Club and the National Museum of Decorative Arts.

 Villa Freud, based around Plaza Güemes, is a residential area known for its high concentration of psychoanalysts and psychiatrists, hence its name.